smdogroup/tacs/README.md

 ### Setting up the Python interface ###

-The python interface can be created with a call to setup.py.
+The python interface (and all dependencies) can be created with a call to setup.py.
 The setup.cfg.info contains the recommended defaults for the configuration script.
 For development, create a local development installation by executing

-pip install -e .
+    pip install -e .\[all\]

 This command is also executed by the command `make interface`.

 If the user does not intend to modify the source code and wishes to install the interface to their python site-packages, they can instead run

-pip install .
+    pip install .\[all\]

 ### Converting FH5 files ###